The maximum number of induced $C_5$'s in a planar graph

 To prove this, we need some preliminaries.

 \begin{lemma} Let $n$ be sufficiently large and let $G$ be a planar graph on $n$ vertices.
-If $G$ does not contain a (not necessary induced) $K_{2,\frac{n}{10^6}}$, then there is a vertex in $G$ which is contained in at most $n/2$ induced $C_5$'s. \end{lemma}
+If $G$ does not contain distinct vertices $u$ and $w$ with $|N(u)\cap N(w)|\geq n/10^6$, then there is a vertex in $G$ which is contained in at most $n/2$ induced $C_5$'s. \end{lemma}

 \begin{proof} Suppose otherwise.
 Let $v$ be a vertex of degree at most $5$ in $G$.
-Then $v$ has distinct non-adjacent neighbours $u$ and $w$ such that the number of induced $C_5$'s containing $u$, $v$ and $w$ is at least $n/20$.
+Such vertex exists since the average degree in a planar graph is strictly less than $6$ by Euler's formula.
+Then by the pigeonhole principle $v$ has distinct non-adjacent neighbours $u$ and $w$ such that the number of induced $C_5$'s containing $u$, $v$ and $w$ is at least $n/20$.
 Define $X$ and $Y$ as in Lemma \ref{basicbound}.
 By the same lemma, we have $|X|+|Y|\geq n/20$.
 Let $G'$ be the induced bipartite subgraph of $G$ with parts $X$ and $Y$.
 By assumption, there is no vertex of degree at least $n/10^6$ in $G'$.
 Then since $G'$ has at least $\frac{|X|+|Y|}{2}\geq n/40$ edges, there must exist a set of at least $10^4$ independent edges in $G'$.